Murray Humphreys: Early life

 Llewellyn Morris Humphreys was born in the United States, the third of five children.
 His parents, Bryan Humphreys and Ann Wigley, were from Carno, a small village near Newtown in Powys, Wales.
 They had married at the Methodist chapel in Llanidloes, Powys.
 However, as the long depression at the end of the 19th century caused great hardship in many Welsh farming communities, the young couple found it difficult to make a living from their isolated hilltop farm in Carno.
 The family eventually emigrated to the United States from the village of Llandinam.

-The family's fortunes did not improve following arrival in America.
+The family's fortunes did not improve following arrival in the United States.
 Humphreys had to drop out of elementary school, aged seven, to get a job selling newspapers because of their impoverished condition.
 However, young "Curly" Humphreys (so nicknamed because of his dark curly hair) soon tried his hand at petty theft and became involved with the world of Chicago street gangs.
 By the time he had turned 13 years old, Humphreys was in the custody of a Chicago judge by the name of Jack Murray, who apparently attempted to interest the young hoodlum in a law career.
 While not inspiring Curly to follow in his footsteps, Judge Murray's judicial lessons proved of great value to Humphreys later on.
 It was at this time that Llewelyn Humphreys changed his name to Murray Humphreys.

 During the next few years, Humphreys appears to have been involved in several jewel thefts and burglaries and by age 16, he was serving a 60-day sentence for petty larceny in Chicago's Bridewell Jail.
 The original charge had been one of felony burglary (which would have carried a much stiffer sentence) but Humphreys had convinced the prosecutor to change the charge.
 According to a later acquaintance of Humphreys, the young criminal's private ultimatum to the prosecutor went something like this: "You try to get me indicted for burglary and I will weep in front of the grand jury.
 They probably won't indict me because I am only 16 years old.
 But even if you get me to court, the do-gooders will say that because of my extreme youth I ought not to be sent to prison.
 However, if you reduce the charge to one of petty larceny, I will plead guilty.
 I will get a light sentence.
 You will get a conviction that looks good on your record.
 Everybody will be happy.
 What's more, you will receive a suitable gift before the case goes to court".